jim-lake/server-control-s3/STYLE_GUIDE.md

 ## Tools

-Only use yarn.
+Only use npm.

 ## Code Formatting

-Before committing any changes, run `yarn pretty` to format the code.
+Before committing any changes, run `npm run pretty` to format the code.

 ## Naming Conventions